Episodic Multi-armed Bandits: Acknowledgement

 \subsection{Notation}

-Unless noted otherwise, sets are denoted by calligraphic letters, vectors are denoted by boldface letters and random variables are denoted by capital letters.
-We use $|\cdot|$ to denote the cardinality of a set or sequence.
-Cardinality of a set ${\cal E}$ is denoted by $S_{{\cal E}} := |{\cal E}|$.
+Sets are denoted by calligraphic letters, vectors are denoted by boldface letters and random variables are denoted by capital letters.
+For a set ${\cal E}$, $S_{{\cal E}} := |{\cal E}|$, where $|\cdot|$ denotes the cardinality.
 The set of positive integers up to integer $t$ is denoted by $[t]$. $\mr{E}_{p}[\cdot]$ denotes the expectation with respect to probability distribution $p$. $\mr{I}( {\cal E} )$ denotes the indicator function of event ${\cal E}$ which is one if ${\cal E}$ is true and $0$ otherwise.
 For a set ${\cal E}$, $\Delta({\cal E} )$ denotes the set of probability distributions over ${\cal E}$.
-Unless noted otherwise, all inequalities that involve random variables hold with probability one.
+All inequalities that involve random variables hold with probability one.